 Responsibility of a number plate supplier

 As a number plate supplier you are required to see identification of the person buying a licence plate and documents that show proof of entitlement of the registration number.
-You must keep an electronic or hard copy of these documents for three years.
+You must keep an electronic or hard copy of the reference numbers of these documents for three years.
 Below is a guide that provides information on record keeping and a record keeping template that can be used as a database.

 British Standard BSAU145d